The Wallich is launching a new campaign exploring the issues of crisis mental health, homelessness and co-occurring substance use in Wales.

 60% of staff surveyed feel it is more difficult to access mental health support for clients since the outset of the pandemic.

-We decided to investigate this further and have sent Freedom of Information (FOI) requests to all health boards, local authorities, police forces and ambulance services in Wales, as well as to Welsh Government.
+We decided to investigate this further and sent Freedom of Information (FOI) requests to all health boards, local authorities, police forces and ambulance services in Wales, as well as to Welsh Government.

 This wider campaign, which we have titled ‘Mental Health on Hold’ will provide evidence that;